Parent's Guide to Fortnite

 Restrict Friend Requests

-Set friend requests to "Nobody" or "Friends of Friends."
-This prevents random players from adding your child — a common grooming tactic.
+Set to “Nobody” or “Friends of Friends.”
+Prevents random players from adding your child.

 5